mjjimenez/kdd_air_quality_forecasting/README.md

 ## Makefile
 1. `make data` - Downloads all the csv and excel files from the competition.
 2. `make features` - Adds all features, lagging variables and splits into train and test data.
-3. `make model` - TODO: creates random forest, xgboost and lightgbm models
+3. `make model` - Creates random forest, xgboost and lightgbm models
-4. `make predict` - TODO: uses trained models to forecast.
+4. `make predict` - Uses trained models to forecast.
 Creates validation metrics and outputs a report in the `reports` folder.

 Project Organization
 ------------